oscdev-io/birdplan/docs/protocol-bgp.md

 * `default` will match the default route.
 * `connected` will match connected routes.
+* `kernel` will match kernel routes.
+This will not match default routes.
+* `kernel_blackhole` will match kernel blackhole routes.
 * `static` will match static routes.
 This will not match default routes.
-* `kernel` will match kernel routes.
-This will not match default routes.
+* `static_blackhole` will match static blackhole routes.
 * `originated` will match originated routes.
 This will not match default routes.

 Internal route types...